electric-sql/electric/docs/integrations/drivers/web/wa-sqlite.md

 // is your database name.
 Changing this will create/use a new
 // local database file.
 The second argument is the public URL
-// path to use when loading the wa-sqlite WASM files. const conn = await ElectricDatabase.init('electric.db', '')
+// path to use when loading the wa-sqlite WASM files. const conn = await ElectricDatabase.init('electric.db')

 // Instantiate your electric client. const electric = await electrify(conn, schema, config)